tom-seddon/b2/doc/Debug-version.md

 or the command line in general, and the endpoints are generally designed to be fairly easy to use in this way.

-It's a good idea (though not mandatory!) to specify `--fail` or `--fail-with-body` on the `curl` command line, so that it reports any non-success HTTP server status by exiting with a non-zero status.
+It's a good idea to specify `--fail-with-body` on the `curl` command line, so that it reports any non-success HTTP server status by exiting with a non-zero status and printing the response.
+The b2 HTTP API responds with printable text error messages in the failure case, hopefully pointing you towards the problem.

-`--fail` discards any response body in the error case, and `--fail-with-body` processes it as normal despite the error.

 For escaping paths and strings, use `--data-urlencode` to encode the arguments appropriately.
 For example, if using the `reset` command:

-    curl 'http://localhost:48075/reset/b2' --data-urlencode "config=Master 128 (MOS 3.20)"
+    curl --fail-with-body 'http://localhost:48075/reset/b2' --data-urlencode "config=Master 128 (MOS 3.20)"

 ## HTTP endpoints